 \textbf{\emph{Introduction}}---Boundary quantum phase transitions (QPTs)~\cite{VojtaBQPT,AffleckQuamtumImpurityX} are special QPTs triggered by the change of boundary conditions.
 Similar as the bulk ones, boundary QPTs normally involve symmetries.
-For instance, in multi-channel Kondo~\cite{EmeryKivelsonPRB92,AffleckLudwigNPB91,AffleckLudwigPRL92,AffleckLudwigPRB92,MitchellSelaPRL16,LopesAffleckSelaPRB20}, Luttinger liquid resonant~\cite{KomnikGogolinPRL03}, and dissipative resonant level~\cite{Mebrahtu12,Mebrahtu13,DongHuaixiuPRB14} models, the observation of quantum critical point (QCP), i.e. the point that separates two zero-temperature phases~\cite{SachdevBook}, requires the impurity (a quantum dot or magnetic impurity) to symmetrically couple to involved leads.
+For instance, in multi-channel Kondo~\cite{AffleckLudwigNPB91,AffleckLudwigPRB92,EmeryKivelsonPRB92,MitchellSelaPRL16,LopesAffleckSelaPRB20}, Luttinger liquid resonant~\cite{KomnikGogolinPRL03}, multiple-impurity Anderson or Kondo model~\cite{JonesVarmaPRL87,JonesKotliarMillisPRB89,AffleckLudwigPRL92,KrishnamurthyPRB93,GarstVojtaPRB04,ZitkoRPB06,ZitkoPRL12}, and dissipative resonant level~\cite{Mebrahtu12,Mebrahtu13,DongHuaixiuPRB14} models, the observation of quantum critical point (QCP) requires the impurity to symmetrically couple to involved leads.
 Actually, the symmetric coupling that triggers quantum frustration at QCP produces a non-trivial residue degeneracy, which is another important feature of QPT~\cite{AffleckLudwigNPB91,VojtaBQPT}.
 This residue degeneracy, heavily focused on recently as a QPT-induced ``anyon''~\cite{SelaPRB19,SelaPRB20,YasharPRB20,GoldsteinPRL22,SelaPRB22}, has been proposed as an amplifier of topological non-triviality~\cite{ChristianPRB20}.
 As another example, a Berezinskii-Kosterlitz-Thouless (BKT) transition is predicted in a dissipative resonant level model (DRLM)~\cite{ChunghouPRL09,DongHuaixiuPRB14}, between the ballistic-transmission and isolated-impurity phases.
-Its observation, importantly, also requires perfectly symmetric lead-dot couplings, since its ballistic-transmission phase consists of solely a line of QCPs.
+Its observation, importantly, also requires perfectly symmetric lead-dot couplings~\cite{ChunghouPRL09,DongHuaixiuPRB14}.
 This fine-tuning prerequisite of symmetry is among the difficulties to observe this BKT QPT.
 To the best of our knowledge, a BKT-type boundary QPT, has not yet been reported experimentally.